DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **insertionSortList**: Solved the "Insertion Sort List" problem, where the task is to sort a singly linked list using the insertion sort algorithm.
 The solution iterates through the list, maintaining a sorted portion and inserting each subsequent node in its correct position within the sorted part.
 The approach efficiently handles the sorting with a time complexity of O(n^2) in the worst case, suitable for linked list operations.
       [Problem Description: insertionSortList](https://leetcode.com/problems/insertion-sort-list/description/)
+* Day 442: 🎵 LyricsNER - Named Entity Recognition in Song Lyrics 🎶

+  Today, I worked on LyricsNER, a Python project for extracting named entities from song lyrics.
+The system identifies people, places, emotions, events, and cultural references in lyrics, with analysis capabilities by artist, theme, or genre.
+Here are the key highlights:

+  - **Enhanced Entity Recognition**: The system uses spaCy's NER model augmented with custom patterns for music-specific entities like song references, cultural terms, and emotional phrases.
+The recognition covers standard entities while adding domain-specific categories.

+  - **Genre Detection**: Implemented a scoring-based genre classifier that analyzes lyrics for genre-specific keywords across rock, pop, hiphop, country, and blues.
+The system only returns genre predictions when confidence thresholds are met.

+  - **Emotion Analysis**: Specialized emotion detection identifies both individual emotion words and common emotional phrases in lyrics, with metrics like emotion density (emotion words per total words).

+  - **Visualization**: Custom-colored entity visualization highlights different entity types directly in the lyrics text, with distinct colors for persons, locations, events, emotions, and cultural references.

+  - **Comprehensive Reporting**: The analyzer generates detailed reports including entity counts, unique entities, word statistics, and genre predictions, with sample lyrics excerpts.

+  This project provided valuable experience in NLP pipeline customization and domain-specific entity recognition.
+I gained practical knowledge in enhancing spaCy's models with custom rules, developing specialized text analysis features, and creating informative visualizations.
+The genre detection system was particularly interesting to implement, requiring careful balancing of keyword matching with scoring thresholds to avoid false positives.